-Can IoT harm my compliance and open my business to attack?
+Can IoT (Internet of Things) harm my compliance and open my business to attack?

+What is IoT?
 IoT (Internet of Things) is one of the fastest-growing areas of hardware deployment in business today.
-And why not?
-IoT devices include connected thermostats, door controllers, sensors, robotics, lighting controllers and many many other time- and money-saving devices.
-Basically these are devices which are intended to be attached easily to a network, and can be configured to either access the Internet, or be configured to be managed from the cloud
+IoT devices include connected thermostats (such as NEST), door controllers, sensors, robotics, lighting controllers and many many other time- and money-saving devices.
+Basically these are devices which are intended to be attached easily to a network and which are typically connected to the cloud.

 IoT is easy to buy